 • When ready to roll the pie crust, remove dough from the refrigerator and place it on a lightly floured surface.
 Use a rolling pin to roll the dough out into a circle that is 13-inches in diameter.
 Be mindful to add more flour underneath the dough (especially in the center) if it starts sticking to the work surface.

 • Transfer pie dough to a lightly greased pie dish and gently press it into the bottom and sides of the dish.
 Use your fingers to tuck the edges of the dough under itself and crimp the edges (refer to video for visual).
-Place pie plate in the refrigerator for 30 minutes.
+Place pie plate in the refrigerator for 30 to 45 minutes.

 • While the pie crust chills, preheat oven to 375° F.